ruocwang/dpo-diffusion/README.md

 ## Known Limitations and Followup Works

-We position DPO-Diff as an experimental attempt to solve prompt optimization prollem for diffusion models under search-based paradigm, and we expect many limitations for this preliminary work.
-Below are two areas we identified while exploring DPO-Diff, which leads to some follow-up papers:

 We position DPO-Diff as an experimental approach to address prompt optimization problems for diffusion models within a search-based framework.
 As preliminary work, it comes with several limitations.
 Here are two specific areas we've explored while working on DPO-Diff, leading to subsequent research: